oleg-bc/TriviaGame/README.md

 Repo for hw5 Trivia Game

-The README must contain at minimum a description of what the project is,
+This is a trivia game working prototype.
+The player can answer a few questions in timed race against the clock.

 tech used: